-- CN7-15: Within a period of three to six months after final completion, an aerial infrared scan of the roof must be performed by the Contractor, and the results must be transmitted to the Owner. - 4.
+- must be provided to the Owner prior to acceptance of the required manufacturer warranty. - 3.
+CN7-15: Within a period of three to six months after final completion, an aerial infrared scan of the roof must be performed by the Contractor, and the results must be transmitted to the Owner.
+Within a period of three (3) to six (6) months after the final completion, an aerial infrared scan of the roof system must be performed by a third party vendor not affiliated with the roofing contractor and the results transmitted to the owner.
+The aerial scan and results report shall meet the documentation requirements of the Infraspection Institute for infrared inspection of insulated roofs. - 4.
 All roofing systems must have a twenty-five (25)-year no dollar limit (NDL) warranty on installation and labor issued by the roof installation Contractor, from the date of Substantial Completion.
 During this period, the manufacturer shall pay all costs of repairs to the roof system necessary to correct roof leaks resulting from improper workmanship in the application of the roofing system and substrate components. - 5.
 During the warranty period, the manufacturer and the Contractor agree that, within twenty-four hours of receipt of notice from the Owner, they will inspect and make immediate emergency repairs to defects or to leaks in the roofing system.
 They further agree that, within a reasonable time, they shall restore the affected items to the standard of the original specifications. - 6.
-All emergency work and permanent work done during the warranty period shall be done without cost to the Owner, except in the event it is determined that such leaks were caused by Owner abuse, vandalism, lightning, hurricane, tornado, hail storm or other causes typically excluded by the warranty document. - All warranties and guarantees shall be in written form acceptable to the Owner and shall be made by an authorized representative of the roofing system manufacturer. - 8.
-The Contractor shall provide training to instruct University maintenance personnel in the proper care and maintenance of the roofing system. - 9.
-The Contractor will provide a completed data sheet to facilitate the addition of the roof system information and warranty information to the Owner's Roof Asset Management database.
+All emergency work and permanent work done during the warranty period shall be done without cost to the Owner, except in the event it is determined that such leaks were caused by Owner abuse, vandalism, lightning, hurricane, tornado, hail storm or other causes typically excluded by the warranty document. - 7.
+All warranties and guarantees shall be in written form acceptable to the Owner and shall be made by an authorized representative of the roofing system

+- manufacturer. - 8.
+The Contractor shall provide training to instruct University maintenance personnel in the proper care and maintenance of the roofing system. - The Contractor will provide a completed data sheet to facilitate the addition of the roof system information and warranty information to the Owner's Roof Asset Management database.